 Second, by imitation, which is easiest; and

 Third by experience, which is the bitterest.

-It seemed to me that the Guamá resort eptomised all three:
+It seemed to me that the Guamá resort epitomised all three:

-Reflection on worthy cultural attributes from the past in designing the resort
+Reflection, on worthy cultural attributes from the past before designing the resort.

-Experience in realising creation of a future requires much more than stylised images of idealised lifestyles - in the way it seemed to be decaying along with so much of the island's infrastructure through inattention - and perhaps loss of heart.
+Experience, in realising that creation of a future requires much more than stylised images of idealised lifestyles.
+These stylised images seemed to be decaying along with so much of the island's infrastructure - was it from inattention - or perhaps loss of heart?